 The Department proposes to delete N.J.A.C.
 6A:20-2.2(a)2, which requires a person to meet the age and out-of-school requirements at N.J.A.C.
 6A:20-1.3 to be eligible to enroll in an adult high school.
-The Department proposes to delete the rule because the age requirement for adult high schools will be in N.J.A.C.
+The Department proposes to delete the paragraph because the age requirement for adult high schools will be at N.J.A.C.
 6A:20-2.2(a)1 as proposed for amendment and N.J.S.A.
 18A:50-1 et seq. does not contain an out-of-school requirement.
-Furthermore, the out-of-school requirement is being deleted because the district board of education operating an adult high school has the discretion to allow students 16 years of age or older to transfer to the adult high school rather than officially drop out of the traditional high school before enrolling in the adult high school.
-It is important to allow district boards of education to maintain this discretion since school district personnel are best equipped to work with students who are at risk of not graduating to determine if a credit recovery program, an adult high school, or an adult education program that leads to a State-issued high school diploma is the best placement for the student's current situation and long-term goals.
+Furthermore, the out-of-school requirement is being deleted because the district board of education operating an adult high school has the discretion to allow students 16 years of age or older to transfer to the adult high school.
+It is important to allow district boards of education since school district personnel are best equipped to work with students who are at risk of not graduating to determine if a credit recovery program, an adult high school diploma is the best placement for the student's current situation and long-term goals.

 The Department proposes to recodify existing N.J.A.C.
-6A:20-2.2(a)2i and (a)3 and 4 as new N.J.A.C.
+6A:20-2.2(a)2i and (a)3 and 4 as N.J.A.C.
 6A:20-2.2(a)1i and (a)2 and 3, respectively.

-The Department proposes amendments at new N.J.A.C.
+The Department proposes amendments at recodified N.J.A.C.
 6A:20-2.2(a)1i, which allows a person enrolled in secondary school with senior standing who lacks an opportunity to take at his or her secondary school a course or courses that are available in an adult high school to be exempt from the out-of-school requirements at N.J.A.C.
 6A:20-1.3 if the chief school administrators of both the sending and receiving school districts approve in a written joint agreement the participation of such a person on a space-available basis in an adult high school.
-The paragraph also requires the written approval to explicitly state the course(s) to be taken and the time frame covered by the agreement.
-The paragraph also allows the receiving school district to charge, on a cost-recovery basis, tuition to the sending school district for persons enrolled under this exception.
+The subparagraph also requires the written approval to explicitly state the course(s) to be taken and the time frame covered by the agreement.
+The subparagraph also allows the receiving school district to charge, on a cost-recovery basis, tuition to the sending school district for persons enrolled under this exception.
 The Department proposes to add that the written approval must also include the credits offered for each course to ascertain that the total credits needed to graduate are taken by the student.

-The Department proposes an amendment at new N.J.A.C.
+The Department proposes an amendment at recodified N.J.A.C.
 6A:20-2.2(a)2, which requires a person to have not earned a State-endorsed high school diploma to be eligible to enroll in an adult high school.
-The Department proposes to add "or State-issued" after "State-endorsed" to clarify that a person who has earned a New Jersey high school diploma from either path is ineligible to enroll in an adult high school, except under the conditions in new N.J.A.C.
-6A:20-2.2(a)2i.
+The Department proposes to add "or State-issued" after "State-endorsed" to clarify that a person who has earned a New Jersey high school diploma from either path is ineligible to enroll in an adult high school, except under the conditions at recodified N.J.A.C.
+6A:20-2.2(a)2.

-The Department proposes an amendment at N.J.A.C.
+The Department proposes an amendment at recodified N.J.A.C.
 6A:20-2.2(a)3, which requires a person to complete and sign an application for enrollment, including a statement of responsibilities.
 The Department proposes to replace "an application" with "a locally created application" to clarify that a district board of education operating an adult high school can develop its own application.